 This research assignment aims to prepare us for the Public Analysis short assignment and Paper 1.
-Your research should focus on some aspect of your work and thinking from the Identity Mapping assignment, and you should find at least five sources related to this aspect of your identity that you can analyze further in our upcoming assignments.
-To submit your research work, write out MLA or APA citations for the five (or more) sources and email the document to me before class the day it is due.
+Your research should focus on some aspect of your work and thinking from the Identity Mapping assignment, and you should find at least four sources related to this aspect of your identity for inclusion in the Annotated Bibliography.